go101/immutable-value-proposal/README-v9.md

 1. Some kinds of types are always non-reader types, including basic types and function types.
    So, `:reader` is not allowed to follow such type names and literal.
    For example (again), `func() T:reader` is invalid.
-   The saying of "the reader version of a non-reader type" does exist.
-   The reader version of a non-reader type is the non-reader type itself.
 1. Struct types which all field types are non-reader types and array/channel types with non-reader element types are also non-reader types.
 But, to avoid const-poisoning alike problems,